dgroomes/stackoverflow-look-back/README.md

   kind of a major bummer.
 Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.

+## Notes

+* The Chrome extension development experience is overall pretty good.
+I imagine it's much better than it was in the early years of Chrome.
+That said, it's difficult to debug the JavaScript code that runs in a service worker (the one defined by the `background.service_worker` field in the manifest.
+I find that 1) When it errors, there are no logs but just the infamous "Service worker registration failed" message in the "chrome://extensions" page and 2) I can't attach a debugger.
+  The only thing I can do is comment out the whole file, and uncomment lines little by little and adding `console.log` statements.

 ## Reference

 * [MDN Web docs: API docs for *NodeList*](https://developer.mozilla.org/en-US/docs/Web/API/NodeList)